What is Plastic Threaded Rod?

 PTFE threaded rod is notably less strong than other plastic rods.
 Like most plastics it is an excellent electrical insulator.
 And nothing sticks to PTFE rod.
 Even a gecko can not hold on.
 It is inert to most acids and bases as well as most organics.
 Additionally, it performs well in mixed chemicals and hydrofluoric acid.
 Hydrofluoric acid is used in the photo-resist process in semi-conductor manufacturing.
 When compared to other plastics, PTFE performs better in corrosive environments at high temperatures.

 Plastic threaded rods made from vinyl ester are both water and chemical resistant.
 It is light weight and non-conductive.
 Vinyl ether is higher in strength and more durable than nylon.
 It can be stronger than some metal threaded rod.

 Acetal Homopolymer and Copolymer Threaded Rod

 Acetal threaded rods are good for wet environments.
 Nylon absorbs water as does fiberglass rod.
-It is a relatively lower cost material.
-It also resists alcohol, many solvents and gasoline.
+It is a relatively lower cost material and also resists alcohol, many solvents and gasoline.

-Plastic threaded rod made from Delrin is commonly used for gear wheels, cams, bearings, and rollers.
-The good electrical insulating and dielectric properties of Delrin make it a good choice for electrically insulating components.
+Plastic threaded rod made from Delrin® acetal homopolymer is commonly used for gear wheels, cams, bearings, and rollers.
+The good electrical insulating and dielectric properties of Delrin® make it an excellent choice for electrically insulating components.